GabrielPedroza/GabrielPedroza/README.md

 <br />

 I'm a **Fullstack Software Engineer** majoring in Computer Science at **[Florida International University](https://www.fiu.edu/)** based in 🏝 Miami.
 I relish the opportunity to impart my knowledge and offer guidance to those who aspire to delve deeper into the realm of Computer Science and/or aim to become a proficient Software Engineer.
-I'm currently a Technical Lead (Web Development) at INIT, a **non-profit organization** that empowers over 7660+ minority members land internships and full-time opportunities in tech. **Startup 👀**
+I'm currently a Technical Lead (Web Development) and Executive Board at INIT, a **non-profit organization** that empowers over 7660+ minority members land internships and full-time opportunities in tech.
+Feel free to reach out to me at (786) 328-3643 for any assistance or opportunities.
+Happy hacking!
 <br>